FSVD/Bookshelf-Practice/README.md

 3) Configure knexfile.js.
 4) Create a connection file database (e.g. db.js) (this file will runs migration and create db tables).
 5) Create a variable in the application file (e.g. app.js or index.js) requiring the connection file database to run the db when our server starts up.
-6) Create a migration schema file - cmd> knex migrate:<schema' name>.
+6) Create a migration schema file - cmd> knex migrate:make <schema' name>.
 7) Configure migration schema designing tables and relations.
 8) Run app and have fun.